OpenGVLab/ScaleCUA/README.md

 ## 💻 Training

-The directory `agent-sft/` contains all the necessary code and configuration files to train the ScaleCUA from scratch using our ScaleCUD dataset.
+The directory `agent-sft/` contains all the necessary code and configuration files to train the ScaleCUA from scratch using our ScaleCUA-Data.
 We support training Computer Use Agents with both [InternVL](agent-sft/internvl_chat/README.md) and [Qwen-VL](agent-sft/qwen-vl-finetune/README.md).

 ## 💐 Acknowledgements